 This project brings the foundational history of Appalachian Ohio to life by focusing on the material realities of the times.
 If we can taste the same apples folks ate some 250 years ago, if we can walk part of Zane’s Trace and try our hands at 18th-century handtools, then we can begin to better appreciate how Ohio came to be and what it means to be here now.
 We look forward to working with numerous partners to showcase the region’s early beauty and resilience.

-Programs will be offered free of charge and are designed to engage a wide range of audiences, from families and students to lifelong learners and history enthusiasts.
+Programs are offered free of charge and are designed to engage a wide range of audiences, from families and students to lifelong learners and history enthusiasts.

 In addition to in-person programming, Rural Action will develop a series of self-guided audio tours to extend access and deepen engagement beyond live events.